modelscope/AdaSeq/README.md

 <details open>
 <summary>🌟 <b>Features:</b></summary>

+- **Plentiful Models**:

-- **State-of-the-Art**: we provide plenty of cutting-edge models, training methods and useful toolkits for sequence understanding tasks.
+  AdaSeq provide plenty of cutting-edge models, training methods and useful toolkits for sequence understanding tasks.

+- **State-of-the-Art**:

+  Our aim to develop the best implementation, which can beat many off-the-shelf frameworks on performance.

+- **Easy-to-Use**:

-- **Easy-to-Use**: one line of command is all you need to obtain the best model.
+  One line of command is all you need to obtain the best model.

-- **Extensible**: easily register new tasks, models, modules, criteria, optimizers, lr_schedulers and training methods.
+- **Extensible**:

+  It's easy to register a module, or build a customized sequence understanding model by assembling the predefined modules.

 </details>

 ⚠️**Notice:** This project is under quick development.
 This means some interfaces could be changed in the future.